Vista DUI Lawyers

 We review your case for all possible defenses and for any facts that may lessen the legal consequences you face.
 We review the stop, search, seizure, lab testing and drug/alcohol metabolism.
 It is important to learn about you as a person, how this charge occurred and how it will affect you in the future.

 We feel it is important in discussions with the district attorney to personalize the offense.
 Criminal convictions can stay with you for the rest of your life.
 A DUI can affect your employment, your career and your future.
-Potential consequences include license suspension, jail time, large fines and time-consuming education programs.
+Potential consequences include license suspension, possible jail time, large fines and time-consuming education programs.
 Let the Christoph Law Offices take control and guide your case to the best possible conclusion.

 Frequently Asked Questions: DUI